Royal-Kingfisher/IRCTC/README.md

   "UPI": "yourupi@upi"
 }

-> 📝 Note: Update the fields based on your ticket preferences.
+> ⚠️ Note: Update the values based on your preferences.

 ---